idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 In general, you will be better off asking for a bilingual XLIFF-flavored file.

 Otherwise, please note additional file preparation and handling might be needed before proceeding to the translation in CafeTran.

-For such Déjà Vu and memoQ files, you can access this [old wiki article](http://beijer.uk/cafetran-old-wiki/cafetran.wikidot.com/translating-bilingual-files-from-memoq-deja-vu-etc.html).
-See also below:

 #### Multi-column RTF tables